 Champaign-Urbana Public Health District provides permission for you to end quarantine or isolation.
 Learn about what you should do to ease your transition back to full campus participation.

 The Office of the Registrar maintains a list of classrooms that are available for use between classes and events for students who may need a location to participate in an online class or to study.

 Long before the disruptions of COVID-19, Illinois was a pioneer in the field of online education.

 The university is providing resources to help foster student academic success online.

 Technology Services has created a Resource Guide for Students to help them access the IT resources that they need.

 Whether you are studying remotely or coming to campus, if you do not have access to a functional computer or reliable Internet connectivity in your location, please contact the Student Assistance Center at 217-333-0050 or email@example.com.
 The Center can work with you to make sure you have access to the technology you need.

 Download the Safer Illinois app

 The Safer Illinois app is a mobile app created by the University of Illinois Urbana-Champaign to help our students, faculty and staff navigate some of the challenges posed by the pandemic.
-Please visit the Safer Illinois site for more information about the app.
 The app is available as a free download from both the Apple App Store and the Google Play Store.

 Student Affairs COVID-19 Support Resources